 *Excluding VAT.
 Free shipping included.

-Zettle Terminal is a new entry that comes with the Zettle POS app built in and looks a lot like a smartphone.
-It works directly with WiFi, 3G or 4G (SIM card with unlimited data is included).
-It can be purchased on its own or with a receipt printer dock.
+The pricier PayPal Terminal comes with the PayPal POS app built in and looks a lot like a smartphone.
+It works directly with WiFi or 4G (SIM card with unlimited data is included) and can be purchased with or without a built-in barcode scanner and/or a receipt printer dock.

 Free online payment tools included

-Square users get most options for keyed and online payments: a free virtual terminal for telephone payments, e-gift cards, digital invoices (with invoice app), online store builder, payment links, QR codes for touch-free payments, and the ability to manually enter card details in the POS app.
+Square provides most options for keyed and online payments: a free virtual terminal for telephone payments, e-gift cards, digital invoices (with invoice app), online store builder, payment links, QR codes for touch-free payments, and the ability to manually enter card details in the POS app.

 Payment link